 - Distribution of Wealth - Socialist societies have high tax rates that are redistributed into government programs and infrastructure.
 It relates to Marx's quote: "From each according to ability, to each according to need."

 - Equality of Opportunity - Socialism embraces the concept of social equality and fairness.
 It works to eliminate social and economic barriers based on prejudice or lack of access.

 - Far-Left Ideology - Socialism can be as far left on the political spectrum as fascism is far right.
 Advocates of socialism often believe in the elimination of private property, a strongly regulated economy and well-funded government programs.

 - Protecting the Oppressed - The principle of protecting those oppressed by other is seen as a responsibility of government.
 Examples of government programs aimed to help underserved members of society include universal healthcare and welfare programs.

 - Separation of Church and State - Socialists support religious freedom but do not believe in a relationship between the state and any religion in particular.
-This principle is reflected in the Bill of Rights in the U.S. Constitution.

 - Workers' Rights - Like communists, socialists support workers' rights.
 But instead of a workers' revolution, socialists advocate for labor unions and workplace regulations.

 The difference between fascism vs. communism and fascism vs. socialism have come to define 20th and 21st century politics.
 But fascism, communism and socialism are only three types of government in the world.
 To contrast these types of government, learn more about how limited government functions, as well as its key principles and global examples.
 You might also want to understand some related terms like historic vs. historical.